inforge-srl/alfresco-keycloak-connector/README.md

 ###Keycloak configuration
 keycloak should be configured as follows
-1. create an admin-cli client application
+1. create a client application named as the value of the property keycloak.authentication.client
-2. bb
+2.
-3. cc
+3.

 ###Connector configuration
 The keycloak-authentication.properties properties are as follows